Home

 Chestnut- Varies from pale golden color to a rich, red gold.
 The mane and tail can be lighter or darker than the coat color.

-Liver Chestnut- Darkest chestnut shape.
+Liver Chestnut- Darkest chestnut body color with light mane and tail.

 Sorrel- Light-red chestnut